Lack of empathy after brain injury can cause TBI patients to appear more self-centered than they used to.

 Is Lack of Empathy After Brain Injury Permanent?

-Some brain injury side effects, including a lack of empathy, will go away on their own.
-As their frontal lobe injury heals, you may notice your loved one becoming more sensitive to others again.
+Some brain injury side effects, such as a lack of empathy, can go away on their own.
+As their frontal lobe injury heals, you may notice your loved one becoming more responsive to others again.

 What If Empathy Never Returns?